-As you might know from Rails we use scaffolding for to generate our html web views quickly and easily.
+As you might know it from Rails we use scaffolding to generate html web views quickly and easily.
 Since we also rely on convention over configuration we do not have to configure anything beforehand.
-By scaffolding you can automatically generate hmtl frontends to manage you models online.
-This might useful even if you don't need html as a user interfcace since it eases data management for you during developoment.
+By scaffolding you can automatically generate html frontends to manage you models online.
+This will be useful even if you don't need html as a user interface since it eases data management for you during development.

 This is the idea of PythonOnWheels, to make the basic things as easy as possible to focus on the app, not on the boilerplate.

 All views, no matter if you create them manually or scaffold them, are placed in the views directory of your application.
 The convention is that there is a subdirectory for every handler that supports html output.
 The generator create a subdirectory and will scaffold views for the typical REST routes we just created in our handler.
 This means we will get the following views for their according REST methods.

 As of today PoW supports bootstrap 4 and semanticUI as frontend frameworks.
 Bootstrap 4 is the default.

 To create a scaffolded view you execute the generate_scaffold.py generator and give it the handler name it should link to with -n handler_name and the view-type it should generate with -t <tpye> (bs4 bootstrap4 or sui for semanticUI).
 So execute this to generate a whole set of views for all our REST methods.